California Leave of Absence “Boot Camp” for Texas Employers

 • Leave-related laws applicable in California, including but not limited to:

-• Pregnancy disability
+• Pregnancy Disability Leave (PDL)

-• Bereavement (new)
+• Bereavement Leave

-• Military service
+• Military Spouse Leave

-• Lactation accommodation
+• Lactation Accommodation

 • Leave laws’ various applications to COVID-19-related absences will be covered in detail.